sunildparihar/upstock/README.md

    * Spring Boot based WebSocket Server Application Module.
    * See SocketHandler Class for WebSocket implementation.
    * See application.properties file for the various configurations.

+### Concurrency Control
+Since it's a multi worker, multi threaded application, Concurrency control has been taken care using ConcurrentHashMap, ReentrantLock, synchronized blocks at various places in application code.